Quantum-Assisted Support Vector Regression: Background

 where each~$\bm{I}^\text{raw}_i$ is a truecolor face image, represented by an $m\cross n\cross 3$ array of integers in the range [0, 255] that defines red, green and blue color components for each pixel of the image\footnote{In \texttt{OpenCV}~\cite{imageprop}, $m$ and $n$ denotes number of rows and columns of pixels, respectively.}, and~$\bm{s}^\text{raw}_i$ is the manually determined face shape\footnote{In \texttt{OpenCV}, the coordinate system is an inverted Cartesian system with origin a the top-left corner.
 Each coordinate can be further bounded as $s_{i,2k}^\text{raw}\in[0,m]$ and $s_{i,2k+1}^\text{raw}\in[0,n]$} corresponding to~$\bm{I}^\text{raw}_i$.
 The task in FLD is to devise a model

 to accurately predict the face shape~$\bm{s}^\text{raw}$ for an unmarked raw image~$\bm{I}^\text{raw}$.

 The raw dataset of marked truecolor images is first preprocessed before being used to devise a model for FLD.
 Preprocessing is important because working directly with the raw dataset makes the FLD task computationally more expensive.
 Moreover, the dataset of unconstrained truecolor images may vary largely in facial region size, face orientation, or illumination.
-Preprocessing of a raw image comprises three operations: image normalisation, feature extraction and feature selection~\cite[p.~2731]{VMBP10}.
-The normalisation operation proceeds by first converting the raw images into grayscale images and detecting the facial region within each grayscale image by a face-detection algorithm such as the Viola–Jones algorithm~\cite{VJ01}.
-The detected face region is then cropped and converted into a common-size image.
-We describe the normalisation process for each image by the map
+We provide a detailed description of the prepossessing steps in~\cref{appendix:preprocess} and provide our specifications for these steps in \cref{appendix:workflow}.
+In short, preprocessing of a raw image~$\bm{I}^\text{raw}$ comprises three sequential operations.
+First, \texttt{normalise} constructs a normalised image~$\bm{I}^\text{norm}$ from the raw image.
+Next, \texttt{extract} maps $\bm{I}^\text{norm}$ into a $F_\text{norm}$-dimensional feature vector~$\bm{x}^\text{norm}$.
+Finally, \texttt{select} converts $\bm{x}^\text{norm}$ to a low-dimensional feature vector~$\bm{x}$ of size $F$.
+Additionally, \texttt{scale} computes the face shape~$\bm{s}$ of~$\bm{I}^\text{norm}$.